danielscherzer/Zenseless/examples/CG/ExerciseCollision/readme.md

-After you are finished with the implementation this game should resemble the famous [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)) video game.
+In this exercise we will create a game similar to the famous [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)) video game.

 Implement the following items (25 points):
 1. Draw the player in a different shape than the asteroids.